richardhenyash/perkulater/README.md

 * Learn about where the coffee beans are sourced from, so I can make an informed purchasing decision.
 * Understand the delivery charges, and how much I need to spend to get free delivery, so I can make an informed purchasing decision.
 * Add products to my cart, so I can make a purchase.
-* Subscribe for a regular purchase of a product.
 * Receive confirmation of my purchase via email, so I can be confident that the purchase has been made succesfully.
-* Register on the site, so I can make a repeat purchase more easily.
+* Register on the site, so I can make a repeat purchase more easily and get access to any rewards on offer.
 * Contact the business with a general query.
+* Subscribe for a regular purchase of a product (this feature will be added in a future development phase).

 As a **Registered User**, I would like to be able to:
 * Sign in to my account.